Table of Contents

 Eliminated by the Legislature on July 1, 2009.

 Retired Group C retirees receive cost-of-living adjustments only after they have received twelve checks.
-These adjustments are made each January to those members who have been retired for at least one calendar year, and are based upon the preceding June 30 Consumer Price Index (CPI) increase, with an annual ceiling of 5% and a minimum of 1%.
+These adjustments are made each January to those members who have been retired for at least one calendar year, and are based upon the preceding June 30 Consumer Price Index (CPI) increase and the governing statute 3 V.S.A. § 470.

 You may purchase retirement credit for a number of situations, including: service in the military, in the Peace Corps, or in VISTA; as an employee in another state or municipality; teaching; and with the State of Vermont for which you received no retirement credit.